Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 Why Have a Trust

 Perhaps you want to provide financial assistance to a loved one (a spouse, child(ren), aged parents) or a favorite charity.
 If so, a support trust can accomplish this goal.
-Maybe you’re concerned that a beneficiary cannot responsibly manage and spend money.
+Maybe you’d like to make a gift but are concerned that the beneficiary cannot responsibly manage and spend money.
 Here too, you can structure a trust in a way that the beneficiary cannot be given unrestricted access to funds and income without the consent of a trustee that you select.
 You can also create a trust where a beneficiary’s creditors cannot reach trust assets or its income to satisfy a beneficiary’s debts and liabilities.
 Further, trust language can be written where a beneficiary cannot demand the payment of trust principle to him or her without the trustee’s consent.

 If you want to have professional management of assets because your spouse and/or other family members have little professional investment or business experience, the use of a trust can assure that someone with professional asset management experience serves in that capacity.